goodboyckennan/OOP-Assignment/README.md

 <b>Dec 27</b>
 - Watched "Ratatouille" to get more idea
 - Procedurally drawn the Game Floor inspired by the kitchen floor in "Ratatouille"
-- tweaked the speed of the Rat(Player)
+- Tweaked the speed of the Rat(Player)

 <b>Dec 28</b>
 - Created the Main Menu